 Known for bringing in the fall with bratwurst, dancing, and plenty of brews, Oktoberfest is a treasured, annual German festival.

-2. Hop aboard a cruise to Bear Mountain with German-themed food and drink specials
+2. Hop aboard a cruise with German-themed food and drink specials

 3. Partake in tons of fun and chow down on tasty German dishes at Clinton Hall

 Clinton Hall is hosting an epic month-long Oktoberfest experience.
 Enjoy over-the-top German-inspired dishes like Chicken Bratwurst, Knackwurst, Cheddar Bratwurst Sausage, and Jumbo Pretzels with Beer Fondue Cheese.
 In addition to German fare, drinks and live music will keep the party energy going!